 a link to a single product instead of the main domain

-a non-existent sitemap
+a sitemap that doesn’t exist

 a random logo